laishawadhwa/Dapp-Pycon/README.md

 3. **Ganache** : Local testing

 4. **Metamask** : Wallet to send or receive transactions to/from contracts.
-Setup instructions [here](https://metamask.io/)
+Setup instructions [here](https://metamask.io/) Once your wallets are setup, please load your wallets with SEPOLIA test ETH by going to this [link](https://sepoliafaucet.com/) so load some test MATIC tokens by following [this link](https://mumbaifaucet.com/)
 5. Explore Standard Smart Contracts [Here](https://www.openzeppelin.com/)
+6. Familiarize yourself with Transaction monitoring platforms like [Etherscan](https://sepolia.etherscan.io/), [PolygonScan](https://mumbai.polygonscan.com/)

 ### Prerequisites